Student Portal

 Student Portal Installation FAQs

 Kite Student Portal can only be used on supported devices and platforms.
-To view the most updated list of supported devices, visit the Technology Coordinators page.
+To view a list of supported devices and platforms, visit the Technology Coordinators page.

 Two Student Portal installers, an .exe and .msi, are available to download for Windows testing devices.
 You can install and run either one of the installers on your machine or a network administrator can push the installation to the devices that students will use for testing.
 The .msi package does not contain the dependencies that are required to run the Kite Student Portal, for that reason the .exe installation is suggested for first-time installs.